670100A January: THE END.

 unidentified recording studio.
 Recording of a track with MJ:

-- A Message To Pretty (Arthus Lee) -unverified
+- A Message To Pretty (Arthur Lee) -unverified

 Musicians: MJ, Prince Stash, Paul McCartney, John Lennon & others